Cunane leads No. 9 Wolfpack women to 90-56 rout of Irish

+“We’ve been pretty consistent with our defense and our rebounding,” Moore said.
+“If you do those things, it will limit bad streaks because you can’t always shoot it well.”

+The Wolfpack outrebounded the Fighting Irish 44-31 and also limited the Irish to 34% shooting (23 of 68).

-Katlyn Gilbert scored a career-high 25 points for the Fighting Irish (6-11, 1-4), who suffered their fifth straight home loss and seventh of the season at Purcell Pavilion, both low marks for Hall of Fame coach Muffet McGraw in her 33 seasons.
-Destinee Walker had 11 points for Notre Dame, which shot 34% (23 of 68).
+Katlyn Gilbert scored a career-high 25 points and Destinee Walker had 11 for Notre Dame (6-11, 1-4), which suffered its fifth straight home loss and seventh of the season at Purcell Pavilion, both low marks in Muffet McGraw’s 33 seasons on the Irish bench.

+“I’ve got to do better,” an emotional McGraw said.
+“I feel like I can fix it but I didn’t.
+I’m going to keep trying, I’m going to find an answer and I’m going to fix it.”

+N.C.
+State coach Wes Moore felt for his colleague, who has won two national titles at Notre Dame.
+The Irish played in last year’s NCAA title game but lost on a last-second shot by Baylor.

+“I’ve got great respect for Notre Dame,” Moore said.
+“I know right now they are short-handed.
+But they have some good young talent, a top recruiting class coming and you’ve got Muffet sitting on the bench.”

-The Wolfpack, who lost 66-60 at rival North Carolina last Thursday, took the lead for good at 11-9 on Crutchfield’s 3-pointer with 6:16 to play in the first quarter.
+The Wolfpack took the lead for good at 11-9 on Crutchfield’s 3-pointer with 6:16 to play in the first quarter.
 They finished the quarter up 22-15 thanks to 57% shooting (8 of 14) as Cunane had six points and five rebounds.
 Gilbert had 10 points on 5-of-9 shooting while the rest of the Irish went 2 of 12.

 Gilbert added five points in the second quarter, but her last basket at 4:30 was Notre Dame’s last of the half.
 N.C.
 State took a 39-25 lead to the locker room by hitting 8 of 12 shots with Cunane ending the half with 10 points and six rebounds.